Marcosaurios/Marcosaurios/README.md

 I'm a multidisciplinary Multimedia Engineer from Alicante, Spain, discovering my path as **Fullstack developer** continuously.
 Former IT student at [Universidad de Alicante](https://www.ua.es) and [Hong Kong City University](https://www.cityu.edu.hk/).

-- ✨ Clean code advocate.
+- ✨ &nbsp; Clean code advocate.
-- 🤯 Designing the problem solves the problem.
+- 🤯 &nbsp; Designing the problem solves the problem.
-- 🌱 Although it works, repeat it till it gets perfect.
+- 🌱 &nbsp; Although it works, repeat it till it gets perfect.
-- 🤝 Open to work!
+- 🤝 &nbsp; Open to work!
-- ⚡ Fun fact: I don't like a single sport.
+- ⚡ &nbsp; Fun fact: I don't like a single sport.
 I like 5.

 </br>